zer0net1/Double-Slit-Simulation/README.md

 ---

 ## How to run
-I host the project to render so you can access it any time at:
+I host the project on render so you can access it any time at:

 **https://double-slit-simulation.onrender.com/**